opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 To add a Nextcloud to a specific project on a project level, navigate to any existing project in your OpenProject instance and click on **Project settings** -> **Files** and follow the instructions in the [Project settings user guide](../../../user-guide/projects/project-settings/files/).

-To add a Nextcloud storage one or multiple projects on an instance level, click on a file storage under *Administration -> Files -> External file storages* and select **Enabled in projects** tab.
+To add a Nextcloud storage to one or multiple projects on an instance level, click on a file storage under *Administration -> Files -> External file storages* and select **Enabled in projects** tab.
 If the file storage setup was not completed properly, you will see a respective message.

 ![Storage setup incomplete message in OprnProject file storages administration](openproject_system_guide_nextcloud_integration_setup_incomplete_message.png)